Hard-Hitting Early 19th Century Politics

 Event: “We the People: America’s Founding Visions”

-Location: The March 17 event is at the Taneytown branch, Carroll County Public Library.
-The March 19 event is at the Finksburg branch, Carroll County Public Library.
-This program involves a panel discussion about America’s founding visions as exemplified by key documents and local historical figures.
-The panel will be moderated by Judge Joe Getty of the Maryland Court of Appeals, a former Union Mills Homestead Board member.
+Description: This online program involves a panel discussion about America’s founding visions as exemplified by key documents and local historical figures.
+The panel is moderated by Judge Joe Getty of the Maryland Court of Appeals, a former Union Mills Homestead Board member.